-At Mayo Clinic, if you have a high-risk pregnancy, you will be cared for by the fetal and maternal care team.
+At Mayo Clinic, if you have a high-risk pregnancy, you will be cared for by the maternal and fetal medicine team.

-The maternal and fetal medicine experts at Mayo Clinic offer you the most advanced treatment and care for complex maternal and fetal diseases in pregnancy.
-The clinic's multidisciplinary team of doctors includes those trained in treating pregnant women with complex problems (maternal-fetal medicine specialists), experts in treating children with congenital conditions (neonatologists, pediatric surgeons, neurosurgeons, urologists, nephrologists, neonatologists) and specialists with extensive experience in fetal surgery.
-These specialists complement obstetrical care providers and can co-manage complex conditions before or during pregnancy.
+Our maternal-fetal medicine experts work with a multidisciplinary team that includes specialists in treating children with congenital conditions (neonatologists, pediatric surgeons, neurosurgeons, urologists, nephrologists, neonatologists) and surgeons with extensive experience in fetal surgery.
+These specialists complement obstetrical care providers and work together to help people with complex conditions before or during pregnancy.

-A dedicated team of doctors, nurses and allied health professionals ensures the coordinated approach necessary for intrauterine therapy when appropriate and optimal planning for delivery and neonatal care.
-You will receive support from a compassionate team of providers including dietitians, genetics counselors, social workers and nurse specialists.
-Perinatal Education offers a class to help prepare families for their newborn's hospitalization in intensive care at Mayo Clinic's campus in Minnesota.
-This two-hour class is offered monthly or by request through Perinatal Education.
+A dedicated team of doctors, nurses and allied health professionals ensures the coordinated approach necessary for intrauterine therapy and optimal planning for delivery and neonatal care.
+You'll receive support from dietitians, genetics counselors, social workers, nurse specialists and others as needed.

 Fetal care team